Angelo Badalamenti, the composer behind the Twin Peaks theme, has died

 Badalamenti previously worked with other directors including Jane Campion, Danny Boyle, Paul Schrader, and Walter Salles.

-“He’s got this musical soul, and melodies are always floating around inside,” Lynch said of Badalamenti in an 1990 interview with People Magazine.
+“He’s got this musical soul, and melodies are always floating around inside,” Lynch said of Badalamenti in a 1990 interview with People Magazine.
 “I feel the mood of a scene in the music, and one thing helps the other, and they both just start climbing.”

-Speaking about his work with directors, Badalamenti said he always begins collaborations with “one major question”.
+Speaking about his work with directors, Badalamenti said he always begins collaborations asking the same thing.

 “I always have one major question for a director when I compose a soundtrack: what do you want your audience to feel?
 Do you want to scare the s*** out of them?
 Squirm in their seat?
 Feel beautiful?” he said in an interview.